AlphaKretin/carby-bot/README.md

 -   `knife`: Level, Strength, Agility.
 Used for knives, bows, whips, etc.
 -   `chicken`: Level, Strength, Agility.
 Used for the Chicken Knife.
 -   `rune`: Level, Strength, Magic.
 Used for the Rune Axe etc.
+-   `bell`: Level, Magic, Agility.
+Used for the Diamond Bell and Tinkerbell (but not Gaia Bell or Rune Chime).
 -   `fists`: Level, Strength.
 Used for unarmed attacks.
 -   `cannon`: Level.
 Used for !Open Fire.